v-olya/CopilotKit-A2UI-template-in-TS/README.md

 # Restaurant Assistant with CopilotKit

 A Next.js application with an AI-powered restaurant assistant using [CopilotKit](https://copilotkit.ai).
-TS-written brother of https://github.com/CopilotKit/with-a2a-a2ui.
+TS-brother of https://github.com/CopilotKit/with-a2a-a2ui.

 ## Branches Overview